sadykova/Hello-world/README.md

 # Converting Log Odd to Probabilities
-This function converts log odd to probabilities in Python.
+This function converts log odds to probabilities in Python.
 Can be used to interpret coefficients after estimating logit coefficients.